Tap-Payments/goSellSDK-AndroidX/README.md

   }
 ```
 Step 5: Create a PaymentsClient instance
 Create a PaymentsClient instance in the onCreate method in your Activity.
-The PaymentsClient is used for interaction with the Google Pay API.
+The PaymentsClient is used for interaction with the Google Pay™ API.

 ```java
   public static PaymentsClient createPaymentsClient(Activity activity) {